PombertLab/SYNY/README.md

 #### <b>Installing dependencies</b>
 ##### <b>Installing dependencies automatically with setup_syny.pl</b>

 Dependencies can be installed automatically with `setup_syny.pl`.
 This script will download and install [DIAMOND](https://github.com/bbuchfink/diamond), [minimap2](https://github.com/lh3/minimap2), [Circos](https://circos.ca/) together with the required dnf/apt packages (this script has been tested on Fedora, Ubuntu and Debian distributions).
-Note that using this script will require sudo privileges to install the required dnf/apt packages.
+Note that using this script will require sudo privileges to install dnf/apt packages.

 ```Bash
 LINUX=fedora              ## Replace by Linux distribution: Ubuntu, Debian or Fedora